 If you want the roughest, toughest option available, this is the one for you.

-Weighing in at one pound, it has a 15-inch handle with an extra-wide 9-inch head.
-Note that it’s significantly smaller according to Amazon, but this information is incorrect.
+Weighing in at one pound, it has a 15-inch handle with an extra-wide nine-inch head.

 A nice extra perk: the hoe blade comes pre-sharpened!